 When both parties are under 18: The age of the involved parties determines the severity of the charges.
 Both males and females can be equally prosecuted.
 In California, there is no exemption when both parties are under 18.
 As a result, one of the parties (and it’s often the male) can still be prosecuted for having consensual sex with another minor.

 If you are facing statutory rape charges, seek legal representation and advice from the lawyers at our law firm.
 A conviction for any sex crime can greatly affect the rest of your life, so it’s best that you aggressively fight these charges in court to protect your future.
-The attorneys at the Law Offices of Elliott Kanter fight tirelessly for each client regardless of whether the charge is a misdemeanor or felony.
+The attorneys at the Law Office of Elliott Kanter fight tirelessly for each client regardless of whether the charge is a misdemeanor or felony.
 Our clients know they are working with attorneys who will do what it takes to achieve the best possible outcome for the case.